How to Find Hope in Suffering in Light of Eternity

 If you are struggling with the reality of suffering today, as I so often have, let me encourage you to shift your eyes to eternity.
 See through the lens of a God who’s bigger than we know and utterly good and trustworthy.

-How are you processing suffering these days?
+How are you finding hope in suffering these days?

 New to this community?
 Start here, friend.